wongstephen/wongstephen/README.md

 - On my free time, I have been learning Python and PostgreSQL

 - I am actively looking for new projects and seeking employment!

+- Connect with me at contact@wongstephenk.com

 ---